ravisharda/pravega-developer-resources/kubernetes-commands.md

 $resourceGroup = "myk8scluster"

 // Create the resource group
-// You can find all locations using "az account list-locations" az group create -n $resourceGroup -l "southindia"
+// You can find all locations using "az account list-locations".
+Not using "southindia" as using it will
+// throw error: "The VM size of AgentPoolProfile:nodepool1 is not allowed in your subscription in location 'southindia'." az group create -n $resourceGroup -l "southeastasia"

 // Create a variable to hold cluster name
 $clusterName = "ravik8scluster"